yogesh8177/feed-search/README.md

 # Feed-search
-This is a `POC` for searching and sorting feed data along with pagination
+This is a `POC` for searching and sorting feed data along with pagination.
+This project is set with github actions for `build-test-deploy` actions.
+There are three core components in this setup:

+1. In memory database
+1. Web server
+3. Angular UI

 # Architecture/Component diagram
 ![Architecture diagram](docs/diagrams/Feed-component-diagram.svg)